emsknock/rockie/README.md

 A rock-paper-scissors statistics app.
 My submission for the Summer 2022 Developer pre-assignment at Reaktor.

-A live demo is running at http://ems-rockie.herokuapp.com.
+A live demo ~~is~~ **was** running at http://ems-rockie.herokuapp.com.
 With a helper service running at https://ems-rockie-watcher.herokuapp.com.

 ## Structure